qinguangming1999/SRINet/README.md

 ## Contact

-Please email qinguangming@stu.ouc.edu.cn if you have any questions
+Please email qinguangming0413@163.com or qinguangming@stu.ouc.edu.cn if you have any questions